Westinghouse iGen5000DF - 3900/5000W Dual Fuel Inverter Generator With Remote Start

 Power & Run Time

-Featuring dual-fuel technology, the Westinghouse iGen5000DF provides 120V, and offers both power and versatility.
-Running on gasoline, it delivers a running wattage of 3,900W and a starting wattage of 5,000W.
-When propane-powered, it offers 3,500 running watts and 4,500 starting watts.
-Moreover, the parallel capability (parallel cord (opens in a new tab) not included) enables increasing of power output when paired with another similar or compatible unit, providing increased energy capacity and versatility for a wide range of needs.
+Thanks to its dual-fuel technology, the Westinghouse iGen5000DF provides a 120V output and offers both versatility and power.
+When utilizing gasoline, it delivers a running wattage of 3,900W and a starting wattage of 5,000W.
+Alternatively, when operating on propane, it provides 3,500 running watts and 4,500 starting watts.
+Furthermore, the parallel capability (parallel cord (opens in a new tab) not included) offers the advantage of increasing power output when connected to another similar or compatible unit, delivering expanded energy capacity and flexibility for various applications.

 The inverter generator has a low noise rating of 52 dBA (just slightly more noisy than rainfall), which earned it a place in our 10 quietest portable generators.
-Its starting mechanisms include a classic hand-operated recoil starting mechanism and a straightforward and intuitive electric starter (battery included).
-Furthermore, the iGen5000DF can be remotely started, providing users with added ease of use (key fob included).
+Its starting mechanisms include a conventional pull-start mechanism and a no-fuss and convenient electric starter (battery included).
+For additional convenience, the iGen5000DF may also be remotely started (key fob included).

-Regarding its running time, the iGen5000DF, with a 3.4 gallons fuel capacity, can operate for up to 18 hours with a full tank of gasoline (fuel consumption around 0.19 GPH).
-When using propane, it can run for up to 22 hours (on a 20 lbs tank - propane consumption around 0.21 GPH).
+The iGen5000DF, with a fuel capacity of 3.4 gallons, reaches a run time of up to 18 hours utilizing gasoline (fuel consumption around 0.19 GPH).
+Alternatively, it can reach a run time of up to 22 hours (on a 20 lbs tank - propane consumption around 0.21 GPH) with propane.

 Outlets

-In addition, it provides 2 DC outlets: there's two 5V USB ports (USB-A) providing convenient charging capabilities for mobile phones, tablets, and other electronic devices.
+Additionally, it features 2 DC outlets: there's two 5V USB ports (USB-A) ensuring convenient charging of devices like mobile phones and tablets, for connectivity on the go.

-Thanks to its TT-30R receptacle (TT stands for 'Travel Trailer'), this Westinghouse generator is RV Ready, making it ideal for powering recreational vehicles.
+With its TT-30R receptacle (TT standing for 'Travel Trailer'), this Westinghouse generator is RV Ready, perfectly suited for powering recreational vehicles.

 Portability